kcsodetz/Ground-Station-GUI/README.md

 $ python3 Mainwindow.py
 ```

 This will get the GUI running.
-However, to get the full functionality of the system, you will need to hook up the appropriate wires to the correct GPIO pins on the Raspberry Pi.
-Tutorial coming soon.
+However, to get the full functionality of the system, you will need to hook up the appropriate wires to the correct GPIO pins on the Raspberry Pi 3B.

 ### Hardware Connections